-Biases in natural history collections may arise around certain climates and remote areas, which in turn may impact the results of scientific studies based on data from such collections.
+Biases in natural history collections may arise around certain climates and in remote areas, which in turn may impact the results of scientific studies based on data from such collections.
 This can be especially pronounced in time-sensitive phenological studies.

 The limited access to the region as well as very short snow-free periods are apparent in the results of the study, showing 85 per cent of specimens collected in July and August.
 In terms of spatial distribution, only 0.63 per cent of the region contained one or more specimens—with the highest density of records found near the capital, Iqaluit.